Bryan Walker begins his second season as the head coach of the women’s program in 2019.

 Walker comes back to Tennessee Wesleyan University after a season as an assistant coach for the men's and women's soccer teams at Carson- Newman University, helping the women's program to a 21-1-1 record and an appearance in the NCAA Division II Women's Soccer National Championship game.
 In his previous stint with the Bulldogs in the 2016-2017 season, the Knoxville native served as an assistant coach on the men's soccer staff where the program compiled an 11-4-4 record.
-He also served as the interim women's lacrosse head coach, leading the program to a 13-5 record and the first Appalachian Athletic Conference (AAC) Women's Lacrosse Championship in the program's history.
+He also served as the interim women's lacrosse head coach, leading the program to a 13-5 record and an Appalachian Athletic Conference (AAC) Women's Lacrosse Championship.

 After playing four years as a goalkeeper at Bearden High School, where he earned All-State and All-Region honors and was a key piece to the team's 2006 state championship, Walker went on to star in the net for Maryville College.
 In his playing time as the goalie for Maryville, he helped lead the team to a conference championship each of his four years there and was named to the All-Conference Team in the Golden State Athletic Conference three times from 2007-2009.